The Spiritual Battle: the World the Flesh and the Devil

 1. Idolatry

-Idolatry is something we don’t normally acknowledge in western countries but an idol can be anything or anyone we love more than God.
+Idolatry is something we don’t normally acknowledge in western countries but an idol can be anything or anyone we devote ourselves to or love more than God.
 Love for this world amounts to unfaithfulness as James warns us:

 You adulteresses, do you not know that friendship with the world is hostility toward God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God (James 4:4).

 Though not necessarily sinful in themselves they exert a powerful influence on our minds and thinking.
 We can use them, even enjoy them, but they must never be allowed to take hold of us.
-They may bring us comfort and pleasure but at best they are temporary and one day they will all be gone.
+They may bring us comfort and pleasure but at best they are temporary and one day will all be gone.
+The simple test here is: what do I love and think about most?

 Jesus told us of the danger of how the love for possessions and riches can quench our love for God and His kingdom.
 This is particularly bought out in the account of Jesus’ encounter with the rich young man in Luke 18.
 Here a young man, who when faced with a choice of following Jesus or keeping his riches, chose the latter.
 So we should ask ourselves: What am I we living for – this world or the kingdom of God?

-People such as movie stars, political leaders, sports heroes, singers, musicians and even Christian leaders also can become idols, snares, if they preoccupy are thoughts, desires and love.
+People such as movie stars, political leaders, sports heroes, singers, musicians and even Christian leaders and musical artists can become idols, snares, if they preoccupy our thoughts, desires and love.

-The key is learning to be content with what we have, being generous in giving, having self-control and through faith in Christ we can resist the pull and overcome this world.
-We need to rely on the wisdom that is from God, not that of the world.
+Be content with what we have, being generous in giving and having self-control.
+Through faith in Jesus we can resist the pull and overcome this world.
+Rely on the wisdom that is from God, not that of the world.
 Every day we are bombarded through the media to buy the latest new thing, without which we are told our lives are deficient.
 Yet all these things never bring lasting joy or peace.
 People pursue them, but the pleasure they bring is so fleeting.
 This is why Jesus said we are to seek treasure in heaven, not on earth (Luke 12:33-34).

 Above all, when our delight and love is in God and His kingdom, then the things of this world will have no hold on us.